WebReflection/micro-repl/README.md

 <div id="repl"></div>
 ```

-### micr-repl/board TS signature
+### micr-repl/serial TS signature

 Documented via JSDoc TS, these are all explicit TS details around this module's API.

 #### options

-These are all optional fields that can be passed when creating a new *Board*.
+These are all optional fields that can be passed when creating a new *Serial*.

 ```ts
 type MicroREPLOptions = {